maros/Zway-EventWatcher/README.md

 Scenes to run

-## action.notifications.device, action.notifications.message
+## actions.notifications.device, actions.notifications.message

 Notifications to emit.
 Message is only used if the event does not have a message of its own.

-## code
+## actions.code

 User code to run (expert only).
 The code can access the original event via the variable event in its scope.